coryvisi/serverless-pdf-chat/docs/quickstart-cleanup.md

    Are you sure you want to delete: Test-InsuranceLakeEtlPipeline, Prod-InsuranceLakeEtlPipeline, Dev-InsuranceLakeEtlPipeline (y/n)?
    ```

+   {: .note }
-   **Note:** This operation deletes the pipeline stacks only in the central deployment account
+   This operation deletes the infrastructure pipeline stacks only in the central deployment account

 1. To delete stacks in **development** account, log onto Dev account, go to AWS CloudFormation console and delete the following stacks in the order listed: